Reasons Why It’s More Fun in the Philippines

 There are more smiles in the Philippines

 I’d heard about how nice Filipino people before I went to the Philippines, but I wasn’t prepared for just how amazing they are.
-South East Asian people are generally very sweet, hospitable and welcoming, but Filipino people take it to a whole other level.
+South East Asian culture is very hospitable and welcoming, but Filipino people take it to a whole other level.

 I’d say 99% of people I met had a huge smile on their face, wanted to chat and get to know more about me and welcomed me to the Philippines.
 I’ve honestly never felt so immediately at home in a country.
 There’s just something special about the people here!